 Languages spoken: English, French, Italian, Spanish

-Serena Williams: one of the world’s best tennis players, and she’s also multilingual.
+One of the world’s best tennis players, and she’s also multilingual.
 She’s known for giving her tournament address in the native language of the country she’s competing in — we’re impressed.

 Best known for: Television, stage, and move actor best known for bring Marvel comic book villain Loki to life in The Avengers and Thor.